 Advanced Lithium Iron Phosphate batteries, for extra-long lifespan and operation in extreme temperature ranges.
 Lithium Iron Phosphate (LFP) batteries are a new type of lithium-ion battery, with a longer cycle life than other lithium-ion batteries (and far longer than traditional lead-acid rechargeable batteries).
 They also have better power density that other lithium-ion batteries, and better thermal and chemical stability for safety.

-Our battery can sit in the tropical sun all day, or it can give you normal power levels in the middle of a winter blizzard.
 You may know that standard rechargeable NiMH and NiCd batteries cannot be charged in freezing temperatures, and have lower runtime and power output below freezing.
 (Non-rechargeable alkaline batteries too.)
-But the battery in the SailTimer Wind Instrument™ can operate safely and reliably in an incredible temperature range from -40 degrees Celsius to +85 degrees Celsius (-40 degrees F to 185 degrees F).
+But the battery in the SailTimer Wind Instrument™ can operate safely and reliably in a wider temperature range from near freezing to +85 degrees Celsius (185 degrees F).
 It has an advanced new chemistry designed for outdoor use.
-It is fine to leave the Wind Instrument outside year-round.

 The battery in the Wind Instrument also has an extremely slow self-discharge rate.
 When in storage it only loses about 1% per month.
 In comparison, NiMH can lose 20% of its charge the first day, and self-discharge 30% a month after that.
 So if your model has an off-switch, you can easily put the Wind Instrument in storage for the winter, without it losing its charge or its settings.
 (Even if it was flat, the Wind Instrument will not lose its settings.)